• A close-up image of medium green leaves. In the middle of the image are several light green, oblong buds.

 Background

-Pale swallow-wort is a vining herbaceous plant in the milkweed family originating from southwest Russia and Ukraine.
-Pale swallow-wort was introduced in the late 1800’s to the United States as a cultivated plant.
-Since then, the plant has been found growing in all the eastern United States, in the mid-west, southern Ontario, and Quebec in Canada.
-In 2020, two populations were discovered in Scott County.
-Both populations are documented to be reproducing and spreading into adjacent areas.
+Pale swallow-wort is a vining herbaceous plant in the milkweed family.
+Originating from southwest Russia and Ukraine, pale swallow-wort was introduced to the United States in the late 1800s as a cultivated plant.
+Since then, it has spread throughout the eastern United States and parts of the Midwest, as well as southern Ontario and Quebec in Canada.
+In 2020, two populations were discovered in Scott County, Minnesota.
+Both populations are reproducing and spreading into adjacent areas.

 Description

-• Pale swallow-wort is an herbaceous, twining perennial vine growing up to 7 feet in length.
+• Pale swallow-wort is an herbaceous, twining perennial vine growing up to 7 feet long.

-• Leaves are oval to heart-shaped with a pointed tip, shiny, and medium green to yellow.
+• Leaves are oval to heart-shaped with pointed tips.
+They are shiny and medium green to yellow.

-• The pale pink to reddish brown flowers are small and star-shaped with five petals.
-Flowers grow in clusters of 6-10 blooms.
+• Flowers are small, star-shaped and pale pink to reddish brown, with five petals.
+Flowers grow in clusters of 6 to 10 blooms.

-• Fruit is typical milkweed-like pods and full of flat brown seeds, covered in fine white hairs.
+• Fruits are typical milkweed-like pods full of flat brown seeds covered with fine white hairs.

-• Unlike black swallow-wort, pale swallow-wort plants have no rhizomes and grow in clumps with many stems.
+• Unlike black swallow-wort, pale swallow-wort does not have rhizomes.
+It grows in clumps with multiple stems.

 Habitat

 Pale swallow-wort is an herbaceous vine that is tolerant of shade, sun, and a variety of soil conditions.
-It is generally found in disturbed areas including old fields, woodlands, and brushy areas.
+It is commonly found in disturbed areas including old fields, woodlands, and brushy areas.

 Means of spread and distribution

-Pale swallow-wort seed can be spread by wind, which results in long-range dispersal.
+Pale swallow-wort seed can be spread by wind, allowing long-range dispersal.
 It can also spread by mowing or soil tillage that breaks up root pieces and moves them to new locations.

 Impact

-There is concern that pale swallow-wort has a negative impact on monarch butterflies as the plant is toxic to many insect larvae.
+Pale swallow-wort may also have a negative impact on monarch butterflies as the plant is toxic to many insect larvae.
 Since pale swallow-wort is in the milkweed family, female monarchs will lay their eggs on pale swallow-wort, but they have a strong preference for common milkweed.
-However, pale swallow-wort can displace common milkweed and reduce habitat for monarchs.
+Pale swallow-wort can also displace common milkweed, reducing habitat for monarchs.

 Prevention and management